Drennan98/Super-Sports-Quiz/README.md

   and internal links worked fine too.

 - I confirmed that the application worked on different browsers like Safari and Google Chrome.
-I copied the deployed site link and pasted into both browsers and everything worked as intended including all buttons and internal link.
+I copied the deployed site link and pasted into both browsers and everything worked as intended including all buttons and internal links.

 #  Validations